 We work collaboratively with the schools in our Catholic Partnership and our Family of schools.
 Staff network with colleagues to both share and develop good practise and our relationship with the Office for Education at the diocese is well established.

-We also have an established link with a Catholic Care worker, who is in school twice a week to work with us to support the most vulnerable children in school and we have excellent working relations with CAFOD, who visit school on a number of occasions throughout the year.
+We also have an established link with a Catholic Care worker, who is in school once a week to work with us to support the most vulnerable children in school and we have excellent working relations with CAFOD, who visit school on a number of occasions throughout the year.
 As a result of this we have our own school CAFOD team who actively promote and support the work of CAFOD in school.